-The modified Existing Conditions for the restoration alternatives serves as the Year 0 condition for all hydrologic scenarios.
+The Existing Conditions, including the currently implemented work, serves as the Year 0 condition for all hydrologic scenarios.
+The existing conditions and future channel conditions hydrology evaluated for the with and without project conditions are the same.
 Future channel conditions were modeled for the two hydrologic scenarios applicable to restoration activities (channel full conditions [6,000 cfs] and post-Cochiti annual spring hydrograph [3,770 cfs]) to evaluate the effects of aggradation or degradation on overbank inundation 5, 20, 30 and 50 years into the future.
-Sediment conditions (aggradation or degradation) in the future were simulated using a calibrated HEC-6T model and a 50 year mean daily record comprised of actual post-Cochiti flow records (MEI 2008).
+The greater inundation extent associated with hydrologic scenarios three (10,000 cfs) and four (0.1% exceedance event) indicate widespread inundation for these discharges independent of completed restoration activities and therefore are not presented in Table 18.Sediment conditions (aggradation or degradation) in the future were simulated using a calibrated HEC-6T model and a 50 year mean daily record comprised of actual post-Cochiti flow records (MEI 2008).
+The 50 year modeling period incorporated the available post-Cochiti period of record (30 years) and repeated the last 20 years to provide a total 50 year period of record.
 All results for the restoration alternatives are compared against the baseline conditions discussed previously.
-These are summarized in the following sections and provided in more detail in the H&H Appendix.
+These are summarized in the following sections and provided in more detail in Appendix H.